mcv-m1-project-2017/Team7/README.md

 TASK 1:

-- Run  "compare_operators.m" to watch the result and difference of the operators and filters.
+- Change the directory of 'testImage' to the location of your image and run  "compare_operators.m" to watch the result and difference of the operators and filters.

 TASK 2: